Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 April 2026 00.52.45 UTC
+- WIB: Minggu, 26 April 2026 02.07.21 UTC
-- WITA: Minggu, 26 April 2026 01.52.45 UTC
+- WITA: Minggu, 26 April 2026 03.07.21 UTC
-- WIT: Minggu, 26 April 2026 02.52.45 UTC
+- WIT: Minggu, 26 April 2026 04.07.21 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: nature
+Kategori: friendship